A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Discussion

 \subsection{SED Fitting}

 The available photometry of \target\ continuously covers the SED from Ly$\alpha$ to H$\alpha$.
 We here present our SED fitting analysis with templates of metal-poor galaxies, low-redshift quasars, and super-Eddington accreting BHs.
 The redshift range is limited to $4.0\leq z \leq 6.0$ (with steps of 0.01), which is wide enough to cover the redshifted H$\alpha$ emission with F410M.
+Intergalactic medium absorption is taken into account with the prescription of \citet{Madau95}.